2012 Delhi gangrape: Supreme Court dismisses convict’s petition for review of mercy plea

 On January 14, the Supreme Court had rejected the curative petitions of Mukesh Singh and Vinay Sharma.
 Following this, Singh sought mercy from President Kovind, who rejected it.
 Singh also moved the Delhi High Court to set aside the death warrant issued by a trial court.

-Meanwhile, Akshay Kumar filed a curative petition in the Supreme Court on Tuesday, a month after the Supreme Court rejected his plea seeking a review of his death sentence, using bizarre arguments.
+Meanwhile, Akshay Kumar Singh filed a curative petition in the Supreme Court on Tuesday, a month after the Supreme Court rejected his plea seeking a review of his death sentence, using bizarre arguments.

 The four convicts had raped and brutally assaulted a paramedical student on a bus on the night of December 16, 2012, an incident that had sparked countrywide protests.